Some details regarding changing your name after marriage

 Changing your name by Deed poll

-If you intend to hyphenate your surname (i.e. to combine both yours and your newly married partner’s name) this is not a name change by marriage but is an official name change which is commonly known as a name change by deed poll and is .
+If you intend to create a new name that is not a joining of your family names (with a hypen) then this is not a name change by marriage but is an official name change which is commonly known as a name change by deed poll.

-This name change process is entirely different and a marriage certificate is not needed to change your name by deed poll.
+This name change process is entirely different and an official marriage certificate is not needed to change your name by deed poll.